 ABOUT THE WORKS

-The sequel piece to Smith’s Hopeful Parents, 7 Sumner Road is a physically induced conversation between Bobbi Jene Smith and Or Schraiber.
+The sequel piece to Smith’s Hopeful Parents, Part III is a physically induced conversation between Bobbi Jene Smith and Or Schraiber.
 Thrown into the unknown terrain of parenthood, the couple experience amplified loneliness, unprecedented love, the grievance of old paths, and the sheer hope for new ones yet ahead.

 Bobbi Jene Smith (choreographer) has performed on the CPA season with Batsheva Dance Company and in A Study on Effort, a solo work in a double-billed evening at CURRENT ArtSpace + Studio with Shamel Pitts, which was part of CPA’s fifteenth anniversary season in 2019.
 She is joined in this performance by Or Schreiber, also formerly of Batsheva, who collaborated with Smith on Hopeful Parents.